 Today travel to a jungle lodge located on the Napo River, one of the Amazon’s two major tributaries.
 We explore by foot and canoe to learn about the natural history of this area.
 There is also an option for an exhilarating whitewater rafting trip on the Napo!
 Please note that wildlife viewing in this part of the jungle is limited for a number of reasons, and that this is more a cultural learning experience.

 Return to the mountains on our journey to Baños, a small town nestled in the hills.
 Take advantage of the many outdoor options, or simply relax in the thermal waters.
 Baños means 'baths' and there are several in and around the town.
 Some thermal springs come from the base of Tungurahua Volcano (‘little hell' in Quichua), others have melt water running into them from the volcano’s glaciated flanks.
 Locals swear that the baths are good for your health; it’s definitely worth rising early to watch the dawn creep over the mountains from a hot spring vantage point.
 The town is the perfect setting for outdoor pursuits, including horseback riding, hiking, mountain biking, climbing and rafting in the surrounding mountains and on the River Patate.
 Baños is one of the most popular tourist spots in the country and you will find many Ecuadorian families vacationing here.
 One look at this delightfully green mountain town and you will know why.
 Surprisingly, it is pleasant and unspoiled.

-Today we head south along the “Avenue of Volcanoes", through Ecuador's central valley of mountains to the colonial town of Cuenca.
+Today we head south by private transfer along the “Avenue of Volcanoes", through Ecuador's central valley of mountains to the colonial town of Cuenca.
 This is a full day trip with spectacular views along the way.
-Explore the town, hike in Cajas National Park, or visit the nearby Inca ruins of Ingapirca.
-A short flight takes the group back to Quito for the night of Day 11.
+Explore the town, hike in Cajas National Park.
+Included is a visit to the nearby Inca ruins of Ingapirca, they are the largest and best preserved archaeological site in Ecuador.
 Considered the most beautiful city in Ecuador, Cuenca has had an eventful history.
 Barely half a century before the arrival of the Spaniards, the powerful Inca Tupac Yupanqui was undertaking the difficult conquest of the local Cañari people, who struggled bravely to stem the expansion of the Inca Empire.
 After several years of bitter fighting, Tupac Yupanqui's forces prevailed.
-The Inca began the construction of a major city whose splendour and importance was to rival that of the imperial capital of Cuzco.
+The Inca began the construction of a major city whose splendour and importance was to rival that of the imperial capital of Cusco.
 Stories of sun temples covered with gold sheets and palaces built using the finest skill of Cuzqueño stonemasons abound.
 What happened to Tomebamba, as the city was called, is however, a complete mystery.
 By the time the Spanish chronicler Cieza de Léon passed through in 1547, Tomebamba lay in ruins, although well-stocked storehouses indicated how great it had recently been.
 The Tomebamba River divides Cuenca in half, and south of the river lie fairly recent suburbs and the modern university.
 To the north is the heart of the colonial city.
 Although Cuenca has expanded to become Ecuador's third largest city with 165,000 inhabitants, it still retains a pleasantly provincial air and the old centre has churches dating from the 16th and 17th centuries.
 The earliest building is the original Cathedral, construction of which began in 1557, the year Cuenca was founded by the Spanish conquerors.
 Explore the city’s sights including cobbled streets, red-tiled roofs, art galleries, flower markets, shady plazas and museums.
 The villagers in the surrounding areas are expert milliners, creating beautiful Panama hats (which should perhaps more accurately be called Ecuador hats).
 The ruins of Ingapirca lie approximately an hour and a half drive north of Cuenca, through some of Ecuador's most beautiful countryside.
 Although it is a major Inca site, not a lot is known about its history Yet another nearby attraction is Area Nacional de Recreacion Cajas, a protected area of 28,000 ha, about 30 km (19 miles) northwest of the city of Cuenca.
 The terrain is quite stark, mostly above 4000m (13120 ft) in the páramo (grassy highlands), with many clear lakes and a great variety of bird life, beautiful scenery and good hiking possibilities.
 Approximate Distance: 321km Estimated Travel Time: 8 hours

-Continue north to the village of Cayambe, where we stay in a 400-year-old hacienda nestled at the base of Cayambe Volcano.
+A short flight takes the group back to Quito, where we will take a private transfer to the village of Cayambe, where we stay in a 400-year-old hacienda nestled at the base of Cayambe Volcano.
 G Adventures discovered this hacienda years ago and it has become special part of all our trips in the area.
 If you are feeling energetic, you can travel to the base of the volcano's glacier and hike back down.
 Rent horses and head off into the hills, or explore the beautiful property surrounding the hacienda, including an indoor swimming pool.
 The town of Cayambe is famous both for its dairy industry and the snow-capped, extinct volcano of the same name that dominates the town.
 Ecuador's third highest peak at 5790m/18991 ft, it is the highest point in the world through which the Equator directly passes — at about (4600m/15088 ft) on the south side.
 Hacienda Guachalá, the estate where we stay has a long and dynamic history.
 Originally part of an Inca outpost, the farm became an encomienda given to a conquistador.
 In 1647, D. Francisco de Villacis bought the sheep farm and constructed a wool factory, exporting his product to Europe.
 A great grandson of Pope Alejandro VI (one of the Borjas), married Maria de Villacis in 1700, and the farm passed into the hands of the Borja Family until 1832, when it was sold once again.
 In 1892, the farm was bought by Josefina Bonifaz, who changed the wool factory to a dairy farm.
 Her son Neptali Bonifaz, who eventually became Ecuador's President, divided the inherited land between his sons.
 Following land reform laws of the 1960s, part of the land was returned to indigenous families.
 Today only a small fraction of the original land, including the original house and factory buildings, remains in the hands of the Bonifaz family.
 Part of the family home was refurbished in the early 1990s and converted into a small hotel, the Hacienda Guachalá, where we enjoy the natural beauty of this highland area surrounded by the hacienda’s colourful history.